 Tess Stimson is the British author of ten novels, including top-ten bestseller The Adultery Club, and two non-fiction books, which between them have been translated into dozens of languages.

 Her first "proper" job after graduating from St Hilda's College, Oxford (where she read English) was as a news trainee with ITN (Independent Television News).

 She reported and produced regional and world stories, travelling to hotspots and war-zones all over the globe.

 In 2002, she was appointed Professor of Creative Writing at the University of South Florida and moved to the US.
-She later left USF to return to full-time writing and journalism, and now lives in Vermont with her husband, Erik, their three children, and (at the last count) two cats, three fish, one gerbil and a large number of bats in the attic.
+She now lives and works in Vermont with her husband, Erik, their three children, and (at the last count) two cats, three fish, one gerbil and a large number of bats in the attic.